 Do you arrange owner financing for the homes you sell?

-avenue of successful homeownership is through a Lease with an Option to Purchase.
+is through Rent with an Option to Buy.

 Do I need to qualify to buy a home?